LGBTQIA+ Affirming Therapy in Baltimore

 We integrate affirmative therapy principles with approaches like Cognitive Behavioral Therapy and Dialectical Behavior Therapy based on your needs.
 We understand that your sexual orientation or gender identity is one aspect of who you are, and we address all the concerns you bring to therapy.

-Whether you're exploring your gender identity, navigating coming out, coping with minority stress, healing from discrimination, working through relationship challenges, or addressing mental health concerns like depression and anxiety, our LGBTQIA+ affirming therapists provide the compassionate, knowledgeable support you deserve.
+Whether you're exploring your gender identity, navigating coming out, coping with stress, healing from discrimination, working through relationship challenges, or addressing mental health concerns like depression and anxiety, our LGBTQIA+ affirming therapists provide the compassionate, knowledgeable support you deserve.

 You deserve mental health services where you don't have to hide, explain, or justify who you are.
 You deserve therapy that celebrates all aspects of your identity.